Spring Home Decor with Thrifted Finds from goodwill Northern New England photo collage

 1917 Sheila Young Betty Bonnett College Graduate Cousins Paper Doll Print

-Historical Context and Value
+Historical Context and Value of the Betty Bonnet Print

 In the early 20th century, paper dolls were a popular pastime, reflecting contemporary fashion and societal norms.
 Sheila Young, a renowned illustrator of the time, created the Betty Bonnet series, which appeared in publications like the Ladies’ Home Journal.
 The “College Cousins” edition from 1917 features Betty Bonnet’s cousins dressed in collegiate attire, showcasing the era’s fashion trends and the increasing visibility of women in higher education.